itaylor/rewire-proxy/README.md

 Aliases: `__Rewire__`, `__set__`

 ## `grab(name: string)`
-Fetches a value from a rewired file.
+Fetches a value/proxy from the top scope of a rewired file.
 Can retrieve values that are not exported.

 Arguments:
 | `name`  | `string` | The name of the variable to grab.